dlfell/braintrain/_posts/news/2017-09-19-4TH LEARNING AND PLASTICITY MEETING IN FINNISH LAPLAND IN APRIL 2018.md

-A cross-disciplinary meeting that connects psychological and neuroscience research on the mechanisms of learning and brain plasticity
+A cross-disciplinary meeting that connects psychological and neuroscience research on the mechanisms of learning and brain plasticity.

 The special theme of the LaP 2018 meeting is ageing but submissions reflecting the whole